dimi309/small3d/README.md

 of code and time needed for maintenance is favoured over richness of features and the use of cutting edge methods and technologies.

+*Mobile devices are no longer supported.
+Please read further below for details.*

 # Games

 ## First little games